-According to a 2017 Kaspersky report, around 5% of all cybersecurity attacks were carried out by internal staff with malicious intent, with an additional 23% carried out by careless/uninformed employees.
-Although the majority of attacks come from outsiders this is still a large figure and it poses serious threats to organizations.
+According to a 2017 Kaspersky report, around 5% of all cybersecurity attacks were carried out by internal staff with malicious intent.
+With an additional 23% carried out by careless or uninformed employees.
+This underscores the importance of Insider Risk Management as a crucial aspect of overall cybersecurity strategy.
+Although the majority of attacks come from outsiders, this internal threat still constitutes a significant proportion, posing serious cybersecurity threats to organizations.

 An organization might have the best software to secure their data center.
 The best physical security in and around the building.
 Strong defensive technologies, and the right security policies and processes in place.
 But should an employee act carelessly or maliciously, all these security measures are essentially useless.
 This is where Insider Risk Management comes into play.
 Organizations are aware of the threat and have expressed concerns about it.
 This concern is not always linked to malicious attacks but rather to inadvertent ones.

 Careless or uninformed staff can act in numerous ways that will lead to sensitive data and information becoming exposed.
 However, organizations also need to be aware of insiders who purposefully reveal confidential and sensitive information for personal gain.
 Effective Insider Risk Management strategies can help identify, mitigate, and prevent these types of risks.
 Ensuring that security efforts address both external and internal threats comprehensively.

 A dilemma organizations face is how to detect insiders who act with malicious intent.
 The aforementioned 5% of security breaches that were carried out by bad actors with insider access signifies a serious threat to organizations.
 This is where Insider Risk Management becomes crucial.